janberges/MSc/README.txt

 contained in the directory 'thesis/scripts'.
 To be able to run the latter, it is necessary that the further be installed and made accessible, e.g. by setting the environmental variables 'PATH' and 'PYTHONPATH'.

+Copyright (C) 2016 Jan Berges

+This work is licensed under a CC-BY-SA-4.0 International License.